-Compared to the curves of Golubitskaya and Semebratnee, the one of the Kuban river delta plain shows a steeper gradient (fig. 6).
-The reasons may be compaction of the deltaïc sediments and subsidence.
-In fact, the tectonic factor (mostly subsidence) plays a major role for the proper interpretation of the sea level evolution based on data derived from the coastal areas of the north-western Black Sea and the Sea of Asov.
-Subsidence in major river areas is a wide-spread phenomenon around the world (e.g., Törnqvist et al. 2006, Vött 2007) and therefore can also assumed for the Kuban river valley.
+Compared to the curves of Golubitskaya and Semebratnee, the one of the Kuban river delta plain shows a steeper gradient (Fig. 6).
+The reasons may be compaction of the deltaic sediments and subsidence.
+The tectonic factor (mostly subsidence) plays a major role for the proper interpretation of the sea level evolution based on data derived from the coastal areas of the north-western Black Sea and the Sea of Azov.
+Subsidence in major river areas is a widespread phenomenon around the world (e.g., Törnqvist et al., 2006; Vött et al., 2007a, b) and therefore can also be assumed for the Kuban river valley.